The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 DPH promotes the health and well-being of all residents by ensuring access to high-quality public health and healthcare services, and by focusing on prevention, wellness and health equity in all people.

 The Department of Transitional Assistance assists and empowers low-income individuals and families to meet their basic needs, improve their quality of life, and achieve long term economic self-sufficiency.
-DTA serves one in eight residents of the Commonwealth with direct cash benefits and food assistance, as well as workforce training opportunities.
+DTA serves one in eight residents of the Commonwealth with direct economic assistance (cash benefits) and food assistance (SNAP benefits), as well as workforce training opportunities.

 DVS advocates for policies, proposed legislation, and funding to support the nearly half-million veterans of the Commonwealth and their families.